diballesteros/blog-posts/testing-a-react-application-what-is-vitest.md

 ### Commands

+The following are some common commands used in vitest

 #### test and describe

 When you first open up a test file you’ll see one of two keywords: **test** and **describe**.